 - Excessive consumption of soft drinks and fruit drinks

 - Acid reflux disease (GERD) and other gastrointestinal problems

 - Medications like aspirin and antihistamines

 Environmental factors such as friction, corrosion, and daily wear and tear can also cause erosion of tooth enamel.
-So even if you eat right, avoid sugars, don’t regularly take medication, and are generally in good health, erosion of tooth enamel is still going to happen.
+So, even if you eat right, avoid sugars, don’t regularly take medication, and are generally in good health, erosion of tooth enamel is still going to occur.

 Signs the enamel on your teeth is eroding include: